 A Expected genotyping accuracy at the 16 ABC transporters surveyed.
 Accuracy was estimated by evaluating the performance of the RCP-PCR genotyping protocol on a set of ‘gold standard’ strains (Methods, Data S2).

 B Distribution of knockouts in the combined MATa and MATα pools.
-The observed number of strains with a given number of knockouts are indicated in grey.
+The observed number of strains with a given number of knockouts are indicated in gray.
 The expected number of strains with a given number of knockouts at 93.8% genotyping accuracy under a random assortment model are indicated in black.

 C Tests of gene linkage within the MATa pools (upper triangle) and MATα pools (lower triangle).
 The Pearson correlation coefficient of the corresponding genotype pairs are indicated on the right.
-Pairs without significant correlation (Bonferroni-corrected p value ≥ 0.05) are shaded in grey.
+Pairs without significant correlation (Bonferroni-corrected p value ≥ 0.05) are shaded in gray.
 Three pairs of unlinked genes– YOR1-YCF1, YOR1-BPT1, and SNQ2-PDR5 – exhibited weak but significant negative correlation in the appearance of KO genotypes (-0.04 ≥ r ≥ -0.08).
 This effect may have arisen via negative genetic interactions conferring lower growth for the corresponding double-knockout genotypes during the sporulation, haploid selection, or automated colony picking steps.

 Figure S3 Marginal Single-Gene Knockout Effects in the Pool, Related to Figure 2

-A A linear model was used to formally determine significant gene knockout effects mediating resistance to the tested drugs.
-Linear model terms which were significant (Bonferroni adjusted p < 0.05) in both MATa and MATα pools for their given drug are coloured according the legend on the left.
-Other terms are coloured in grey.
+A A linear model was used to formally identify significant gene knockout effects mediating resistance (growth in drug relative to growth in drug) for each of the tested drugs.
+Linear model terms which were significant (Bonferroni adjusted p < 0.05) in both MATa and MATα pools for their given drug are colored according the legend on the left.
+Other terms are colored in gray.

-B As in A, showing knockout effects mediating growth
+B As in A, showing knockout effects that mediate growth

-Figure S4.
-Reproducibility of Grouped Genotype Resistance.
+Figure S4 Reproducibility of Grouped Genotype Resistance, Related to Figure 2

 As in Figure 2A, showing all 16 drugs

-Figure S5.
-A Radial Combinatorial Signature in Additional Drugs.
+Figure S5 Radial Combinatorial Signatures in Additional Drugs, Related to Figure 2

 As in Figure 2C, showing 5 additional drugs

-Figure S6.
-A Resistance Landscape for all Drugs.
+Figure S6 Resistance Landscapes for all Drugs, Related to Figure 2

 As in Figure 2D, showing all 16 drugs